SIEGEL+GALE • SUMMER 2024

 Sourced from ‘voyage’

-Next, I created two user types based on the characteristics, tone, and motivations conveyed by our brand platform in order to gain a better sense of the kind of consumers VOiA would want to appeal to.
+Using the brand platform, I created two user types based on the perceived characteristics, tone, and motivations in order to gain a better sense of the kind of consumers we would want to appeal to.

 Life-long Learner